Indian Ocean poses daunting challenge in search for missing Malaysia plane

 Even Australia, which has island territories in the Indian Ocean and sends rescue planes to pluck stricken yachtsmen from the cold, mountainous seas in the south from time to time, has no radar coverage much beyond its Indian Ocean coast.

-“If anything is more than 100 kilometers offshore, you don’t see it.”
+“If anything is more than 100 kilometres offshore, you don’t see it.”

 The Indian Ocean, the world’s third largest, has an average depth of more than 12,000 feet, or two miles.
 That’s deeper than the Atlantic where it took two years to find wreckage on the seabed from an Air France plane that vanished in 2009 even though floating debris quickly pointed to the crash site.